Norwegian Wood

 as well.

-I lived through the following spring, at 18, with that knot of air in my
+I lived through the following spring, at 18, with that knot of air

 chest, but I struggled all the while against becom ing serious.